 The author and poet Henry David Thoreau identified the crux of unlearning in the above quotation.
 Our growth requires we acknowledge our ignorance but this is difficult to do when we are using our knowledge all the time.

 The issue becomes further complicated by the fact that our knowledge sustains us.
-Whether this knowledge be in the form of our earliest ancestors knowing what animals to avoid on the Savannah (lest they be devoured), to our forefathers knowing when, where and what crops to plant, or you knowing the in-and-outs of your specific business; it is evident knowledge is integral to survival.
+Whether this knowledge is in the form of our earliest ancestors knowing what animals to avoid on the Savannah (lest they be devoured), to our forefathers knowing when, where and what crops to plant, or you know the ins-and-outs of your specific business; it is evident knowledge is integral to survival.